 You can extend this experiment further by looking at the particles in the water with a large magnifying glass or with a magnifying lens attachment for a cell phone like this one.
-(I like this last option, because you can also take a picture of what you see!)
+(I like to use the cell phone attachment because you can also take a picture of what you see!)

 Explore the pH Level of Snow

 Regular drinking water has a pH level of around 7, which is neutral on the pH scale.
 Clean precipitation is usually between 5 and 6.
 If you live in an area where there is a lot of air pollution, or close to places with factories, you may find that you have acid precipitation.
 This will have a pH level between 4 and 5.
-This lesson really shows that the saying, “What goes up, must come down!”, is true even with what humans put in the air.
-You can find more information on acid precipitation the EPA’s website.
+This lesson really shows that the saying, “What goes up must come down!” is true even when it comes to the things humans put in the air.
+You can find more information on acid precipitation on the EPA’s website.

 Catch a Snowflake